FrostyX/infra-docs/docs/sysadmin-guide/sops/requestforresources.rst

 configuration, general bugs, security profile, and others should be investigated.
 At the end of this step a email should be sent to the infrastucture list explaining the testing done and inviting comment.
+Also, the security officer should be informed that a new service will need a review in the near future.

 Requirements for continuing:
 ----------------------------